siriscmv/invite-management-docs/premium.md

 * Ability to **disable** commands
 * **Priority support**: Get access to a special private help channel
 * **Special role** in our support server

-{% hint style="info" %}
-Payment method is cryptocurrency only at the moment.
-All the tiers are on a monthly basis.
-Please join our [support server](https://discord.gg/rQxgcWw6Ea) and open a support ticket if you wish to purchase a tier.
-{% endhint %}